Chromoprotein/Wardrobe-App-Full-Stack/README.md

 ## My to-do list:

-- Make it more mobile friendly, e.g. the logo is too big now

 - Place restrictions on images

 - Route protection on client-side too so users don't navigate where they shouldn't go and see a blank page